-Retaining RNs: how to boost their morale and reduce turnover
+Retaining RNs: How to boost their morale and reduce turnover

-Nurse turnover is the rate at which registered nurses leave the current workforce of a facility.
-A higher nurse turnover rate indicates dissatisfaction among the registered nurse workforce with regard to the work environment, culture, and team dynamics at a facility.
-According to the US Bureau of Labor Statistics, around 1,94,500 registered nurse job openings are projected each year over the next decade as the demand for nurses increases due to the increased nurse turnover rate.
-The Health workforce analysis report states that there is a projected shortage of 78,610 across the USA.
+According to the US Bureau of Labor Statistics, around 194,500 registered nurse job openings are projected each year over the next decade, as demand for nurses increases due to higher nurse turnover.
+The Health Workforce Analysis Report states that there is a projected shortage of 78,610 across the USA.

 How nurse turnover can affect the facility’s operational efficiency and patient care

-Though enrollment in entry-level baccalaureate programs in nursing increased by 0.3% in 2023, AACN did report drops in both PhD and master’s nursing programs by 3.1% and 0.9%, respectively.
-These trends are raising concerns about the capacity of nursing schools to meet the projected demand for nursing services, including the need for more nurse faculty, researchers, and primary care providers. |
+These trends are raising concerns about the capacity of nursing schools to meet the projected demand for nursing services, including the need for more nurse faculty, researchers, and primary care providers.

-A high turnover rate can compromise patient care quality as there will be a shortage of skilled registered nurses to meet the patient’s demands.
 According to a study published by the National Institutes of Health, the Registered Nurse turnover is recorded at 18%.

-Factors driving high nurse turnover rate
+Factors driving the high nurse turnover rate

-The most prevalent challenge discussed across the healthcare sector is nurse burnout.
-The COVID-19 scenario has specifically given rise to a tremendous increase in burned–out nurses due to the long hours, extended shifts, and stressful work conditions the registered nurses had to work.
-This caused some to retire early while others shifted their profession, leading to a mass attrition rate in the healthcare sector.
-The Nursing Workforce Fact sheet specifies that most registered nurses are aged in the median range of 46 years, and more than a quarter of them have reported a plan to quit the workforce in the next five years.
+This led some to retire early and others to change professions, resulting in mass attrition in the healthcare sector.
+The Nursing Workforce Fact sheet states that most registered nurses are aged around 46 years, and more than a quarter have reported plans to leave the workforce in the next five years.

-Yet another contributing factor to the RN turnover rate is the incompetent compensation paid to the registered nurses.
-In cases where contract nurses are hired through a staffing agency, huge markup fees are usually levied from the healthcare facility.
-A significant portion of the registered nurses’ bill rate will constitute the markup fees, and this can lead to underpaid staff.
-Other contributing factors for nurse turnover include limited career development opportunities, poor work-life balance, toxic work environment, etc.
+A significant portion of the registered nurses’ bill rate will be markup fees, which can lead to underpaid staff.
+Other contributing factors to nurse turnover include limited career development opportunities, poor work-life balance, and a toxic work environment.

 The rising demand for RNs in Washington

-According to the nursing workforce projections factsheet, Washington has the largest projected shortage of registered nurses by 2035 with over one million people to leave the workforce in the next ten years.
-Washington state centre for nursing has published a detailed report which points out the demand-supply gap of registered nurses in Washington state.
-The shortage of registered nurses in Washington state is due to the non-renewal of existing licenses, transfer of registered nurses to different occupations, etc. Also, there hasn’t been a significant increase in the graduation rate of registered nurses from nursing schools.
-All these factors, along with the aging population growth, have created a rising demand for registered nurses in Washington.
+According to the nursing workforce projections factsheet, Washington has the largest projected shortage of registered nurses by 2035, with over 1 million people leaving the workforce in the next 10 years.
+The Washington State Center for Nursing has published a detailed report that highlights the demand-supply gap for registered nurses in Washington state.

 Projected supply and demand for registered nurses and other roles in 2025 & 2030

-Retention strategies to reduce nurse turnover
+Healthcare staff retention strategies to reduce nurse turnover

 - Ensure there are adequate registered nurses in each department of your facility to mitigate the risk of having overworked staff.